RaphaelEjike/Recorded_IT_and_Cybersecurity_Webinars/README.md

 - I appreciated the thorough explanation of the different entities involved in a typical ransomware attack, including initial access brokers (IABs), paid "pentester" affiliates, and money mules.
 This breakdown provided a clear picture of the ecosystem behind these attacks, helping to understand the various stages and actors involved.

 - The practical advice on keeping these groups out of networks was incredibly valuable.
 The emphasis on awareness and diligence as key factors in thwarting ransomware was particularly empowering.
 The session provided actionable steps for detection and response, ensuring that organizations can be better prepared to handle ransomware threats.

+## 3. Grow Up!
+Evaluating and Maturing Your SOC Using MITRE ATT&CK | ATT&CKcon 4.0 (https://youtu.be/8qvP5uDB2wc?si=1B0K4hVCLjzHhp-n)

+What I Liked:

+- Lauren Brennan's webinar on evaluating the maturity of security operations programs provided a wealth of knowledge and practical insights.
+One key aspect that stood out was the emphasis on the MITRE ATT&CK framework.
+The presentation clearly demonstrated how this framework can be utilized to comprehensively evaluate and enhance a SOC's maturity.

+- I particularly appreciated the detailed discussion on best practices for evaluations.
+Lauren’s approach to breaking down the complexities of security operations into manageable components—covering people, processes, and technologies—was incredibly helpful.
+This holistic view made the task of growing and optimizing a SOC seem much more approachable.

+- The session's focus on identifying gaps and improving security posture through foundational activities was both practical and actionable.
+The step-by-step guidance provided clear strategies that can be immediately implemented to bolster security operations.

+## 4. Find_Evil - Threat Hunting | SANS (https://youtu.be/GrhVz1Sjd_0?si=ycnJQdEEyPu_WZvt)

+What I Liked:

+- Anurag Khanna's webinar on threat hunting provided invaluable insights into a proactive approach to cybersecurity.
+One of the most impactful aspects was the discussion on the fundamentals of threat hunting.
+Understanding the importance of proactively looking for threats, rather than just reacting to them, was a game-changer.
+This shift in mindset is crucial for staying ahead of adversaries.

+- I also appreciated the detailed explanation of what hunting teams should look for and how to collect and analyze relevant data.
+The practical, step-by-step guidance on conducting effective threat hunting was incredibly useful, offering clear, actionable steps that can be implemented in any organization.

+- Additionally, the "recipes" for performing threat hunting were a highlight.
+These practical examples provided concrete methods for identifying and mitigating threats, making the concept of threat hunting accessible and understandable.